Veisley/resources-app/README.md

 # Resources App Powered by Vue 3 + Vite
-Simple Resources App where you can store, view and modify simple resources with title, link and description.
+Very Simple Resources App where you can store, view and modify simple resources with title, link and description.

 ## Installation